Trumansburg, NY - 30th Annual - July 21-24, 2022

 Oona Grady

-Intermediate/Advanced Irish Fiddle, Folk Youth Ensemble
+Intermediate/Advanced Irish Fiddle,

 Oona Grady is a musician and educator living in Saratoga Springs, New York.
 She performs with the duo Drank The Gold, a band specializing in creative arrangements of traditional Irish and American fiddle music, folk songs, and original compositions, as well as other projects including The Grady Girls, StepTune, and Folk Club Kids.
 Oona grew up in Ithaca, NY, nurtured by a family and community with a deep love of music.
 After receiving a foundation in Suzuki violin and Irish fiddle, she began performing with her family band as a teenager, and moved to Ireland at age eighteen to continue her music studies at University College Cork, graduating with a B.Mus. in 2008.
 Oona manages an active private music studio and is a founding teacher at the Caffe Lena School of Music.
 She also works as a guest instructor for weekend workshops and summer programs, including GrassRoots Culture Camp, The Flurry Festival, and Winter Village Music Camp.